sitano/intellij-code-outline/README.md

    when resizing involves changes in visible empty area.
 It changes img height.
 This flow exists cause there is no scaling of rendered source.
  + (Fixed in 0.5) Windows jumps randomly when dragged when text too width and horizontal offset.
+ ?
+(Not Resolved) Plugin not deal well with deleting large amounts of text when file is too large
  - Visible region draws incorrectly when first and last line visible in editor are both folded
  - Problems when closing tab groups
  - Does not draw column-mode (rectangular) selection correctly